HeroBrine1st/E621/README.md

 - [x] GIF
 - [x] WEBM
 - [x] MP4
-- [ ] SWF - flash won't be supported neither in near nor far future
+- [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities that Adobe Flash had)

-# Build instructions

-## Android Studio

-1. Open project
-2. Build (on toolbar)
-3. Generate signed bundle / APK
-4. Follow the instructions